 Ears: Your cat’s ears will accumulate dirt over time.
 Even though you don’t believe it, you can clean your cat’s ears without much trouble.
 Use a cotton ball with water to wipe away the dirt.
 Particularly tricky spots might require alcohol on a cotton ball to break up the waxy film.
 Be careful not to go into the ear canal.
 Just like being warned not to use a Q-

 I cannot stress enough how important maintaining the health of your cat’s teeth are.
 Your cat’s mouth is subject to hoarding food particles in between the teeth and under the gum line.
 This develops bacteria that promotes gum disease and the deterioration of individual teeth.
 Proper cleaning is important to ensure that your cat keeps her teeth throughout her lifetime and has no health issues with her mouth.

 You might laugh, but one of my daily chores is to brush our four dogs’ teeth.
 I’ve done this for years and always get complimented by the vet.
 However, they still need annual dental cleanings.
 Unfortunately, I cannot brush my cats’ teeth.
-A Napoleon’s mouth is so small that even a baby toothbrush will not fit in between the teeth and cheeks.
+A Minuet’s mouth is so small that even a baby toothbrush will not fit in between the teeth and cheeks.
 Yet I take my cats to the vet for their dental checkups and cleanings every year, or more often, depending on the vet’s recommendation.